Struck by the Ree

-Struck by the Ree, also known as Strikes the Ree and alternatively Palaneapape, Padani Apapi and Pa-Da-Ni-A-Ha-Hi in Sioux language (c.
-1804–1888) was a chief of the Native American Yankton Sioux tribe.
+Struck by the Ree, also known as Strikes the Ree and alternatively Palaneapape, Padani Apapi and Pa-Da-Ni-A-Ha-Hi in the Dakota language (c.
+1804–1888), was a chief of the Native American Yankton Dakota tribe.

 Birth

 In 1804, a great pow-wow was held for the Lewis and Clark Expedition at Calumet Bluff/Gavins Point (near present-day Yankton, South Dakota) that included the "Shunka" sacred dog feast ceremony.
 During the festivities, the explorers learned that a boy had just been born, and they asked to see the infant.
 They wrapped the baby in an American flag, held him up, and proclaimed him as destined to be a great "American".
 According to the traditions of the Yankton people, that baby boy was Struck by the Ree, who in manhood became a leader among the Yankton, and traveled to Washington, D.C.
 For his efforts in promoting peace between whites and Native Americans, he received medals from U.S. Presidents Franklin Pierce, Ulysses S. Grant and James Garfield.
 He was also dropped in for good luck and slapped across the face for the spirit of goodness.